project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/Random Generator Completeness Test/readme.md

 ##### Runtime and performance observations

 The runtime on a Raspberry 3b+ with wabiForth for this check is around 24 minutes (and 5 sec to generate the report).
 The limiting factor is not the speed of the CPU, but the speed of the memory-bus and cache.
 This routine is the most cache-**in**efficient routine possible.
-In >99,99% of cases setting a bit in the array requires the reading and writing of a complete 64 byte cache line.
+In >99,99% of cases setting a bit in the array requires the reading and writing off a complete 64 byte cache line.
 Setting a bit 4294967296 times takes a while...
-The resulting memory bandwith is ~380 MB/s.
+The resulting memory bandwidth is ~380 MB/s.
 Well under the 1100 MB/s available to wabiForth on a Raspberry pi 3+.
 But taking into account that the cache-system is stressed to the max for all aspects, this is respectable and leaves only little room for improvement.